William-Ogilvie/NYC-taxi-data-analysis/README.md

 jupyter lab --ip=0.0.0.0 --no-browser --allow-root --NotebookApp.token=''
 ```

 You will then be able to open jupyter lab on your host machine by visting http://127.0.0.1:8888/ in a browser.
 From here you will be able to see the projects notebooks inside the notebooks dir.
 The notebooks are numbered from 1 to 5 and will walk through and explain the project in order.
 There is a folder of rough notebooks that I have kept from intial exploration of the data for completness although they may have errors within them.
-Once you have completed notebook 3_data_processing.ipynb the time series data will now have been processed allowing you to launch the streamlit app.
-However it is recommened to complete notebooks 4 and 5 first as they will provide better context for the app itself.
+Once you have completed notebook 2_data_processing.ipynb the time series data will now have been processed allowing you to launch the streamlit app.
+However it is recommened to complete notebooks 3 through 5 first as they will provide better context for the app itself.

 To then launch the streamlit app run the following commands: